Qasim Mahmood

-Syed Qasim Mahmood (Urdu: 17 November 1928 – 31 March 2010) was a Pakistani intellectual and Urdu short story writer, novelist, editor, publisher, translator, and encyclopedist.
-From his publishing companies, he published 211 scientific and literary books, wrote many articles on literature, science, politics and sociology in national newspapers and magazines.
+Syed Qasim Mahmood (17 November 1928 – 31 March 2010) was a Pakistani intellectual and Urdu short story writer, novelist, editor, publisher, translator, and encyclopedist.
+Through his publishing companies, he published 211 books.
+He also wrote articles on literature, science, politics and sociology for national newspapers and magazines.

 Early life

 Syed Qasim Ali Shah was born in Kharkhoda, a town in Sonipat district, British India.
 His father, Syed Hashim Ali Shah, was a landlord.

 Career

-In 1948, he began working at the literary monthly Alamgir as a manager working for Hafiz Mohammad Alam, its proprietor and editor.
-In 1949, he worked on the weekly Khiam and at Publishers United, a publishing company, from 1951 to 1960.
+In 1948, he began working as a manager at the literary monthly Alamgir.
+In 1949, he began working on the weekly Khiam.

-In January 1950, he got a clerical job in Punjab University, where he became active in promoting Urdu as a national language of Pakistan.

-After some months, Qasim set up the Urdu League organization and promoted the idea that university office work must be done in Urdu.
+In January 1950, he got a clerical job at Punjab University, where he was active in promoting Urdu as the national language of Pakistan.
+Qasim organized the Urdu League organization and promoted the idea that university office work must be done in Urdu.

-In university, the management work of these magazines was done by Qasim Mahmood.
-He also read proofs of articles.
-So he started correspondence with Baba-e-Urdu, Maulvi Abdul Haq.
-He also wrote some articles in Mashiat.
-This made Baba-e-Urdu believe that Qasim was a professor at Punjab University, although he was just a clerk.
+During his time at the university, he wrote articles for Mashiat.
+He began correspondence with Maulvi Abdul Haq, an Urdu scholar.
+Haq mistakenly believed that Qasim was a professor at Punjab University.

-In December 1950, Punjab University started a huge project, Urdu Da'ira Ma'arif-i-Islamiya (Urdu Encyclopedia of Islam).
-Basically this was translation of Encyclopedia of Islam, a project of Leiden University.
-He became an assistant to its editor in chief, Muhammad Shafi.
-He also wrote articles for Da'ira Ma'arif-i-Islamiya.
+In December 1950, Punjab University began translating Encyclopedia of Islam, a project of Leiden University, into Urdu (Urdu Da'ira Ma'arif-i-Islamiya).
+He became an assistant to the editor-in-chief, Muhammad Shafi.
+He was also the editor of the newspaper Khwateen.

-He was also the news editor of a newspaper, 'Khwateen' (women), for several months.
+He worked for the publishing company Publishers United from 1951 to 1960.